 Grant Funding – Below are funding sources.

 - STEMfinity’s List of STEM Grants

-Making the Most of Partnerships - Finding partners to help with networking, materials, cooperation, or funding.
-When looking for local partners to help, register your event.
-When others outside of SWE request SWE speakers, role models, or mentors refer them to the Fabfem database.
+Making the Most of Partnerships – Finding partners to help with networking, materials, cooperation, or funding.
+When looking for local partners to help, register for your event.
+When others outside SWE request SWE speakers, role models, or mentors, refer them to the Fabfem database.

 Insurance Coverage Questionnaire – Use this form to determine if extra insurance coverage is needed.

 - Role Models Matter 101 – Who Are Role Models and Why Do They Matter

 - Leading Hands-On Engineering Activities with NASA and DESIGN SQUAD